-If your pantry (or cabinets) is getting full of jumbled miscellany, cooking can become a depressing chore.
+If your pantry is getting full of jumbled miscellany, cooking can become a depressing chore.
 At least once a year (I’d say every 6 months for most people), you should clean it out.

 Whether you have an actual pantry or kitchen cabinets or shelves, the place where you keep your canned goods, flours and unopened condiments can become very cluttered.
 You keep buying new products and pushing other products around to make room for them.
 After a while, you may not even know what’s in the back.